Sensationalism: Novelty and unusualness

 When trying to cater to younger audiences, news stories that are more sensational and unusual will often drown out stories that may be considered less exciting but more significant.
 In Mass Media and American Politics, Doris A. Graber and Johanna Dunaway give the example of how the Chicago Sun Times will give 20 times more space to sports in comparison to the state government.
 Covering singular news stories that are considered dramatic can lead to other stories being obscured.

 Time constraints

 In a 24-hour news cycle, there will be instances where there is little news happening along with no developments in stories that are considered important and because of this they will need to fill the time by sharing a story that is less so about actual news and more intended to keep the audience's attention.

 Competition

 In news markets where there is more competition, the more likely a certain news outlet will be to produce sensationalist stories as a way to compete with other outlets, creating a snowball effect.

 Features

 Language

 One feature of sensationalistic news is the intensification of language used in the article.
 The most common use of sensationalist language is in the headlines of news articles.

-"Slam Journalism" is a term describing the rise of intense, emotionally charged language in headlines, notably the use of the word slam to mean criticize.
-The data scientist Cory Booker suggests that news agencies simply "[speak] the language that resonates with their audience best."

-Below are examples of such headlines, with the intense language highlighted in bold.